oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 they perform on.

 ```
-Artist = Record                                 // interesting information about the performers
+Artist = Record                                         // interesting information about a performer
    1 artist_name      String                            // who is this person
    2 instruments      Instrument unique [1..*]          // and what do they play

 Instrument = Enumerated                                 // collection of instruments (non-exhaustive)
    1 vocals
    2 guitar
    3 bass